 The MLS program can be completed in as little as 18 months.
 Loyola offers evening courses as well as traditional day courses to provide greater flexibility for your schedule and lifestyle.

 The MLS degree requires 24 total units of credit.
-The Business Law Specialization will be recognized with the satisfactory completion of 16 units of coursework.
-This includes 12 units of required courses and 6 units of electives, one of which must address sentencing issues.
+The Business Law Specialization will be recognized with the satisfactory completion of 15 units of coursework in addition to the first-year Law & Process or Legal Methods course.
+This includes 9 units of required courses and 6 units of electives.